AT A GLANCE

 Sustainable Sonoma is a Collective Impact initiative that aims to unite these efforts through a common agenda, shared measurement systems, mutually reinforcing activities, continuous communication, and backbone support organizations.

-A public goal-setting event that answers the questions: What do you want to see in Sonoma Valley’s future?
+Focus groups and public events that ask the questions: What do you want to see in Sonoma Valley’s future?
+How do we get there?
 What do you NOT want to see?

 - Adopt a strategic plan written by a broad partnership of community interests.